 - Toxic engine exhaust gases!
 Inhaling exhaust gases is injurious to health and can lead to unconsciousness and to death!
 Never let the engine run in enclosed spaces. - Danger of burns from hot parts!
 Do not touch any parts such as engine block, cooling system and exhaust system during operation and for some time after.
-Let the engine cool down. - Risk of scalding from hot engine oil!
+Allow the engine to cool down. - Risk of scalding due to hot engine oil!
 If the cap is opened when the engine is hot, there is a risk of scalding.
-Let the engine cool down. - Risk of injury due to rotating parts!
+Allow the engine to cool down. - Risk of injury due to rotating parts!
 Injury of limbs or hair or clothing getting caught up.
 Switch the engine off and pull out the ignition key.

-• If the engine oil pressure warning symbol Fig. 100-A appears in the multifunctional display with the engine running, there is a risk of engine damage!
+If the engine oil pressure warning symbol Fig. 101-A appears in the multifunction display with the engine running, there is a risk of engine damage!
 Stop the vehicle in the safe range.
 Turn the engine off immediately and check the oil level.
-Have the cause of the inadequate engine oil pressure removed.
+Have the cause of the inadequate engine oil pressure remedied.

-Ensure safe and environment-conserving disposal of operating and auxiliary materials.
+Ensure safe and environment-friendly disposal of operating and auxiliary materials.
 Take up escaping or spilled operating materials in suitable containers and dispose of them in an environmentally friendly manner.